 Filing

-Complaint forms and appeal notices may be filed by hand-delivery, by electronic communication, including email and fax, or by U.S. Mail.
+Complaint forms and appeal notices may be filed by hand-delivery, by electronic communication, or by U.S. Mail.
 Hand-delivered filings shall be timely filed if received by the appropriate administrator or designee by the close of business on the deadline.
 Filings submitted by electronic communication shall be timely filed if they are received by the close of business on the deadline, as indicated by the date/time shown on the electronic communication.
-Mail filings shall be timely filed if they are postmarked by U.S. Mail on or before the deadline and received by the appropriate administrator or designated representative no more than three days after the deadline.
+Mail filings shall be timely filed if they are postmarked by U.S. Mail on or before the deadline and received by the appropriate administrator or designated representative no more than three business days after the deadline.

-Scheduling Conferences
+Scheduling Hearings

-The District shall make reasonable attempts to schedule conferences at a mutually agreeable time.
-If a student or parent fails to appear at a scheduled conference, the District may hold the conference and issue a decision in the student’s or parent’s absence.
+The District shall make reasonable attempts to schedule hearings at a mutually agreeable time.
+If a complainant fails to appear at a scheduled hearing, the District may hold the hearing and issue a decision in the complainant’s absence.

-Response
+Decision

+A “decision” shall mean a written communication to the complainant from the appropriate administrator that provides an explanation of the basis of the decision, an indication of each document that supports the decision, and any relief or redress to be provided.
+A decision shall be issued on the merits of the concern raised in the complaint notwithstanding any procedural errors or the type of relief or redress requested.

+The decision shall also include information regarding the filing of an appeal in accordance with this policy.
+After a hearing at Level Three, the decision shall include information on submitting an appeal to the commissioner.

-At Levels One and Two, “response” shall mean a written communication to the student or parent from the appropriate administrator.
-Responses may be hand-delivered, sent by electronic communication to the student’s or parent’s email address of record, or sent by U.S. Mail to the student’s or parent’s mailing address of record.
-Mailed responses shall be timely if they are postmarked by U.S. Mail on or before the deadline.
+A decision may be hand-delivered, sent by electronic communication to the complainant’s email address of record, or sent by U.S. Mail to the complainant’s mailing address of record.
+Mailed decisions shall be timely if they are postmarked by U.S. Mail on or before the deadline.

-Days

-“Days” shall mean District business days, unless otherwise noted.
-In calculating timelines under this policy, the day a document is filed is “day zero.”
-The following business day is “day one.”

 Representative

-“Representative” shall mean any person who or organization that is designated by the student or parent to represent the student or parent in the complaint process.
+“Representative” shall mean any person who or organization that is designated by the complainant to represent the complainant in the complaint process.
 A student may be represented by an adult at any level of the complaint.

-The student or parent may designate a representative through written notice to the District at any level of this process.
-If the student or parent designates a representative with fewer than three days’ notice to the District before a scheduled conference or hearing, the District may reschedule the conference or hearing to a later date, if desired, in order to include the District’s counsel.
+The complainant may designate a representative through written notice to the District at any level of this process.
+The representative may participate in person or by telephone conference call.
+If the complainant designates a representative with fewer than three business days’ notice to the District before a scheduled hearing, the District may reschedule the hearing to a later date, if desired, in order to include the District’s counsel.
 The District may be represented by counsel at any level of the process.

 Consolidating Complaints

-Complaints arising out of an event or a series of related events shall be addressed in one complaint.
-A student or parent shall not file separate or serial complaints arising from any event or series of events that have been or could have been addressed in a previous complaint.
+To promote efficiency in addressing complaints, the appropriate administrator shall determine if separate or serial complaints arising from an event or series of related events shall be consolidated.

-Untimely Filings

-All time limits shall be strictly followed unless modified by mutual written consent.

-If a complaint form or appeal notice is not timely filed, the complaint may be dismissed, on written notice to the student or parent, at any point during the complaint process.
-The student or parent may appeal the dismissal by seeking review in writing within ten days from the date of the written dismissal notice, starting at the level at which the complaint was dismissed.
-Such appeal shall be limited to the issue of timeliness.

 Costs Incurred